istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/upgrade-notes/index.md

 ## Ambient iptables reconciliation enabled by default

-Iptables reconciliation is now enabled by default for ambient workloads in release 1.29.0.
+Iptables reconciliation is enabled by default for ambient workloads in release 1.29.0.
 When a new `istio-cni` DaemonSet pod starts up, it will automatically inspect pods that were previously enrolled in the ambient mesh and upgrade their in-pod iptables/nftables rules to the current state if there are any differences.
 This feature can be disabled explicitly with `--set cni.ambient.reconcileIptablesOnStartup=false`.